JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/combine.md

 The resulting array `whole_year` still has one dimension, i.e. time, but with 12 instead of 6 elements.

 ````@example cat
+using YAXArrays
-using YAXArrays: YAXArrays as YAX, YAXArrays
+using YAXArrays: YAXArrays as YAX

 first_half = YAXArray((YAX.time(1:6),), rand(6))
 second_half = YAXArray((YAX.time(7:12),), rand(6))